dahlb/ha_blueair/README.md

 A custom integration for Blueair Filters.

-Warning; this has only been tested with classic_205 Warning ahead; this is beta phase, if you notice something missing please open an issue.
+Warning; this has only been tested with classic_205

 ## Feature Highlights ##
 - adjust fan speed